 In addition to contributing to mitigating the damage caused by global warming, the project has democratized the carbon market by including landowners, especially small rural producers, in a market that is not very accessible and has strict rules.

-In a context of intense environmental degradation of natural areas, where forests are converted into pastures and agriculture, the appreciation of people who conserve areas covered by forests is essential and urgent for the maintenance and protection of biodiversity and the promotion of various associated ecosystem services, such as carbon sequestration.
-And BioMA Carbon recognizes and values the role of each rural producer who protects their forest and provides environmental services for the entire planet!
+In a context of intense environmental degradation of natural areas, where forests are converted into pastures and agriculture, the valorization of people who conserve areas covered by forests is essential and urgent for the maintenance and protection of biodiversity and the promotion of various associated ecosystem services, such as carbon sequestration.
+BioMA Carbon project recognizes and values the role of each rural producer who protects their forest and provides environmental services for the entire planet!

 Why the Atlantic Forest?

-This project:
+The project:

 preserves fragments of native forests